We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 So, why do pans warp?

 When a pan is heated or cooled rapidly, some parts expand or contract faster than others.
-The uneven expansion and contraction are what result in warping.
+This uneven expansion and contraction results in warping.
 Warping can occur from rinsing a hot pan in cold water, overheating, or a mismatch between the pan and the burner’s size.

 Here’s the science behind it…